khizerrehan92/dice-analytics-khizerrehan/assignment-3.md

 # Assignment-3

-- Complete all the labs
-- Build the images for Microservices (remember to edit code for frontend) and push images to Dockerhub and write commands to run backedn & frontend and they should run fine

 ## How to leverage cache using Dockerfiles
 Cache leveraging in `Dockerfile` helps to optimize and helps to build Faster builds.
 Dokcer file is a set of instructions that are executed and create a layer for each command.
 The layers are stacked and each one is a delta of the changes from the previous layer.
 Inorder to leverage the cache to build faster images with minium amount of time follow best practices so that